-I. Country Profile Information,
+I. Country Profile Information;

 II.
-Public Procurement Agency Information and Public Procurement Law,
+Public Procurement Agency Information and Public Procurement Law;

-III. eProcurement Information,
+III. eProcurement Information;

 IV.
-Value for Money, Fair Competition & Transparency Information,
+Value for Money, Fair Competition & Transparency Information;

 V. Procurement Cycle Metrics.

-The content of the standardized Data Elements’ template is formalized as a questionnaire defining the set of data that will be addressed to the PPA representatives of each country.
+The content of the standardized Data Elements’ template was formalized as a questionnaire defining the set of data that will be addressed to the PPA representatives of each country.
 The questionnaire and expected answers are in the English language (United States).